RikuKat/game-dev-foundry/HRPolicyGuidebook.md

 Outline your reimbursement policy and procedure for travel, personal cell phone use, and other expenses.
 You should note limits on certain types of purchases and if travel meals are stipended or reimbursed.

 ### Employee Files and Records
-Describe your company’s standards for keeping and sharing employee files and records, and how that information can be requested or reviewed by the employee.
+Describe your company's standards for keeping and sharing employee files and records, and how that information can be requested or reviewed by the employee.

 ---